Capstone Assessment Process

 - Instructors email copies of students’ work to email@example.com.

 - Capstone Assessment Day is an annual half-day evaluation session in which faculty representatives from each of the Schools/Colleges assess between eight and ten capstone products.
 Using learning outcome rubrics, each capstone product is evaluated, separately, by two faculty members.
-ORAP provides electronic copies of the capstone products, the syllabi/guidelines/assignments associated with each product, and the rubrics used to assess them.
+OARAA provides electronic copies of the capstone products, the syllabi/guidelines/assignments associated with each product, and the rubrics used to assess them.

 - Representatives from the Assessment and General Education committees report results to faculty at a full faculty meeting, usually in March.